MP apologizes for not supporting same-sex marriage after son comes out

 An MP has apologized for voting against same-sex marriage after his son came out as part of the LGBTQ+ community.

-According to a report from 1 News, Nick Smith, a New Zealand politician, apologized for his stances toward gay marriage during his last speech before retiring.
+According to a report from 1 News, Nick Smith, a New Zealand politician, apologized for his stance toward gay marriage during his last speech before retiring.

 “The error is all the more personal with my 20-year-old son, who is gay,” he said.
-“I want to put on record today my apology to New Zealands’s LGBT+ community.”
+“I want to put on record today my apology to New Zealand’s LGBT+ community.”

 Smith is a member of the center-right National Party and was the longest-serving MP in New Zealand.